danikincs/ux-studio-challenge/readme.md

 4. npm start (or npm run start:nodemon for nodemon)

 ---
-++ Created java spring boot API on development branch.
+++ Created java spring boot API on feature/api-java branch.
     - Failed to add sqllite, used the base spring framework
     - Minor isssues with file saveing